How to Care for a Saxophone

 Many instruments are sensitive to extreme temperatures, and saxophones are no exception.
 It might be tempting to leave your sax in the backseat or trunk of your car, but this is not recommended.
 In the warmer months, the inside of your car can get extremely hot.
 When it’s 85 degrees outside, it can get up to 119 degrees inside a car after 30 minutes.
 This kind of intense heat can cause the glue on the corks, pads, and felts to soften and they could fall off or move out of place.
 When it is cold outside, your saxophone can also become damaged.
 If the temperature is cold enough, it could affect the finish on the instrument.
 Not to mention, once you bring the instrument inside to play it, you will be very out of tune until the instrument gets back to a stable temperature.

-Clean Your Saxophone After You Play It
+How to Clean a Saxophone After You Play It

 Keeping your instrument clean after each time you play it is going to keep it in good condition for longer.
 Here are the main cleaning steps: